OskarRosenqvist/Electronic_billing/README.md

 # Electronic billing Invoice generator
-Generate PEPPOL BIS 3.0 electronic billing invoices
+(Proof of concept MWP, I must clean up the code) Generate PEPPOL BIS 3.0 electronic billing invoices

 Change Supplier data in config.ini and then run the python script ebill.py.
 You will be asked to input data for each billing line.